-Immediately prior to joining the PCC, she was advocacy adviser for the European Chamber of Commerce.
+Immediately prior to joining the PCC, she was advocacy adviser for the European Chamber of Commerce of the Philippines.

 From 2011 to 2013, she was a Prince Claus Professorial Chair Holder at Erasmus University of Rotterdam in the Netherlands.